dpassage/ios-class/README.md

 =========

-I'm participating in "CODING TOGETHER: Apps for iPhone & iPad" on piazza.com this summer, but I've decided to to the class exercises in RubyMotion instead.
+I'm participating in "CODING TOGETHER: Apps for iPhone & iPad" on piazza.com this summer, but I've decided to do the class exercises in RubyMotion instead.

 RubyMotion is a commercial development environment which allows you